 Data Analysis We may use or disclose your PHI to Northwestern University or another organization, to be included in a database of clinical and research data for research, clinical quality, healthcare operations, or medical education purposes.

 Research We may contact you to tell you about research studies for which you may be eligible and invite you to participate.
 If you decide to participate, we may use or disclose your PHI for research with Your Authorization.
-In addition, there are certain circumstances in which HIPAA allows us to use or disclose your PHI for research without Your Authorization.
-For example, we may use and disclose Your PHI without your Authorization:
+In addition, there are certain circumstances in which the Health Insurance Portability and Accountability Act (HIPAA) allows us to use or disclose your PHI for research without Your Authorization.
+For example, we may use and disclose your PHI without Your Authorization:

 - With the permission of an Institutional Review Board (IRB).
 An IRB is an independent board that oversees any human research study to ensure it is appropriate.
 An IRB is allowed to waive the Authorization requirement under certain circumstances.